Healthy Lake Scugog Steering Committee

 The Stewards supported the working group by researching practical solutions, which considered various types of aeration, benthic mats, harvesting and several more esoteric ideas.

 But, how big a project was this project to be?
 How much would the Trent-Severn Waterway allow?
-How could we prevent it from just quickly filling in again?
+How could we prevent the lake from just quickly filling in again?